 2) Unique Items.
 Another reason I like thrift shopping is because thrifting allows me to find and purchase completely unique and one-of-a-kind items.
 I can’t tell you how many times I’ve been wearing a “new to me” piece of clothing and had someone compliment me, as where I purchased it, and I share the item was thrifted.
 The same goes for interesting housewares, knick knacks, furniture and more.

 3) Have Fun.
 Another reason I like thrift shopping is to have fun.
 With a thrift shop, such as Thriftique Showroom, you never know what you are going to find.
 Items change daily, new stock is added and no two trips will be the same.
 When you want to leisurely window shop and browse racks – thrift shopping is where it’s at.
 I also enjoy the joy of the “hunt.”
 Sometimes I do have something specific I’m looking for.
-It could take weeks, months or years to find that perfect item, but that’s where the magic really happens.
+It could take weeks, months or years to find that perfect item, when looking for thrift store finds, but that’s where the magic really happens.

 4) Support a Cause.
 Almost every thrift shop is in operation to support a charity, cause or mission.
 Many thrift shops are run by non-profit organizations and proceeds from sales benefit a cause.
 Some of these benefits also go directly back into the local community where the thrift shop is located.